The entrainment and energetics of turbulent plumes in a confined space: Introduction

 \section{Introduction}

-The turbulent plume is a canonical buoyancy-driven flow and plays a fundamental role in a wide range of applications.
-Plumes induce a flow in the surrounding ambient \citep{TayGmis1958a} and determine the rate at which passive and active scalars are diluted \citep{WooAafm2010a}.
-A turbulent plume therefore both affects its environment and is itself affected by that environment.
-This coupling is of particular significance for applications in confined spaces, such as the heating and ventilation of individual rooms in a building \citep{LinPafm1999a}, which are typically described using filling box \citep{WorMjfm1983a} and emptying filling box models \citep{LinPjfm1990a}.
+The turbulent plume is a canonical buoyancy-driven flow that plays a fundamental role in a wide range of applications.
+Plumes induce flow \citep{TayGmis1958a} and produce a buoyancy structure \citep{WorMjfm1983a} in their surrounding environments, which in turn affects their behaviour.
+This coupling is of particular significance for applications involving confined spaces, such as the heating and ventilation of individual rooms in a building \citep{LinPafm1999a}, which are typically described using filling box \citep{WorMjfm1983a} and emptying filling box \citep{LinPjfm1990a} models.

-In spite of the frequent appearance of plumes in problems involving confined buoyancy-driven flows, current understanding of how plumes are affected by confinement is limited.
-Key questions in this regard include how plumes are affected by background turbulence, stratification, mean co- or cross-flow, and entrainment or detrainment from nearby plumes \citep[see e.g.][]{KhoBjfm2013a,GlaCjfm2014a,BonRefm2018a}.
-These phenomena are related, difficult to address independently and violate many of the assumptions on which classical plume theory is based.

-Beyond plume theory, buoyancy-driven flows are often modelled using an energetic approach.
-A central question within this energetic approach is the value of the the \emph{mixing efficiency} of a given flow: the proportion of energy that is dissipated by an irreversible increase in the potential energy, rather than by viscous dissipation \citep{TaiRjfm2009a}.
-The mixing efficiency plays a leading-order role in the behaviour of the large-scale circulation in the ocean \citep{WunCafm2004a} and predictions of sea-level rise \citep{JaySocn2004a}.
-The energetics of mixing also matter in applications in which one desires to homogenise a fluid in the most energetically efficient manner \citep[see e.g.][for related concepts]{TanWjfm2009a, LinZjfm2011a}.
-A specific example is the introduction of mechanical forcing to homogenise the temperature in a room.

-In contrast to the energetic approach, classical plume theory is typically cast in terms of volume conservation, which led to the entrainment coefficient models of \citet{BatGqms1954a} and \citet{MorBprs1956a}.
-Concurrently however \citep[see note added at the end of][]{MorBprs1956a}, \citet{PriCqms1955a} advocated an approach that focused on kinetic energy.
-The two approaches are connected in a fascinating way \citep{MorBjgr1971b,ReeMjfm2015a} and, when viewed together, provide a link between energetics and entrainment.
-With further implications for the production of scalar variance \citep{CraJjfm2017a} comes an opportunity to clarify the relationship between diapycnal mixing and turbulent entrainment \citep{WykMarx2018a}.
-More generally, we expect a closer connection between plume modelling and flow energetics to play a useful role in addressing the open issues associated with the behaviour of plumes in confined environments.

-Entrainment and mixing in turbulent plumes in a confined space determines the space's buoyancy structure \citep{BaiWjfm1969a, LinPjfm1990a}.
-Conversely, the buoyancy structure determines the vertical length scales over which buoyancy can do work on the flow to produce kinetic energy.
-Indeed, \citet{WykMarx2018a} found that the \emph{global} mixing efficiency of an emptying filling box depends only on the height of the interface of the resulting two-layer stratification.
-Through the domain's buoyancy structure, the flow's energetics therefore have an implicit dependence on entrainment.
-Given the flow's heterogeneous nature, a more precise picture of diapycnal mixing is likely to emerge from an examination of the flow's \emph{local} energetics \citep{HolDjfm1981a, ScoAjfm2014a, NovLjas2018a} and transport properties, which necessarily combine to produce the observed global mixing efficiency.